mcodiglione/3dont/README.md

 - [x] append OFFSET and LIMIT instead of using template
 - [x] error box in gui
 - [x] error handling for: wrong output format, empty output, syntax error, connection error...
-- [x] highligh subject in treeview
+- [x] highlight subject in treeview
 - [x] non visual queries (tabular result box?)
-- [ ] highligh subject name
+- [x] highlight subject name
+- [x] legend scalar
+- [x] adjust licensing
 - [ ] scalar templates
-- [ ] legend scalar
 - [ ] nl queries
 - [ ] refactor input dialogs
 - [ ] import nuvole etc.
 - [ ] add default to scalar queries equal to color
 - [ ] configure page (namespace)
-- [ ] adjust licensing

 ## License

-Unless otherwise noted in `LICENSE` files for specific files or directories, the [LICENSE](LICENSE) in the root applies to all content in this repository.
+The LICENSE_PPTK is the license of the viewer used as a base for this project.
+It applies to the content of the folder `threedont/gui/viewer`, the file `threedont/app/viewer` and `docs`.

 ## Install